CloudM-Migrate/documentation/Troubleshooting/Troubleshooting.md

 ---

-This is our general overview on SLA Standards when submitting a service request and weekend support.

-### Getting Support
-<a href="https://support.cloudm.io/hc/en-us/requests/new">Contact our 24/7 support team.</a>
+Answers to commons errors, if it's uncommon <a href="https://support.cloudm.io/hc/en-us/requests/new">Contact our 24/7 support team.</a>

 ### Service Level Agreement & Response Times